ulyssa/iamb.chat/src/README.md

 ## Contributing

-iamb is free and open source.
+__iamb__ is free and open source.
 You can find the source code, report bugs and request features on [GitHub][iamb].

 If you find a mistake in this documentation, you can report it or submit a pull request at the [iamb.chat] GitHub repository.

+Most of the Vim emulation in __iamb__ comes from the [modalkit] crate.
+If you find a bug in text editing, window management, or need a Vim keybinding added, you can file an issue there.

 ## License